+Title Class/1 Lab/Cr edit

+I. General Education Courses

+II.
+Major Courses

+A. Core

+1. Required Courses

-COS 121 Manicure/Nail Technology I 4 6 6 COS 122 Manicure/Nail Technology II 4 6 6
+COS 121 Manicure/Nail Technology I 4 6 6

+COS 122 Manicure/Nail Technology II 4 6 6

-- 2. Required Subject Areas
+2. Required Subject AreasB.
+Concentration (If appropriate)C. Other Major Courses

-- B. Concentration (If appropriate)

-- C. Other Major Courses
+III.
+Other Required Courses Total Credits: 12

-First Year-Fall or Spring
+First Year- Fall or r Spring

-COS 121 Manicure/Nail Technology I 4 6 6 COS 122 Manicure/Nail Technology II 4 6 6
+COS 121 Manicure/Nail Technology I 4 6 6

+COS 122 Manicure/Nail Technology II 4 6 6

-^{}This curriculum was designed to be taken during the fall or spring semester.
+This curriculum was designed to be taken during the fall or spring semester.
 No classes are offered during the summer semester.
 Availability of this curriculum will be determined by a sufficient number of students enrolling in this program.